-Make sure you use the right CPT code for plantar warts and lesion destruction when you submit your urgent care billing claims.
+Make sure you use the right CPT code for plantar warts and lesion destruction when you submit your urgent care claims.
 The following details will help your billers get it right.

 CPT codes 17110 and 17111 are now used for destruction of common or plantar warts.
 The codes 17110 and 17111 have been revised to include destruction of benign lesions other than skin tags or cutaneous vascular lesions.
 Coders should no longer use CPT codes 17000 and 17003 for destruction of warts or molluscum contagiosum, as these codes now exclude destruction of benign lesions.